 Unpacking The Meaning Of ‘Bounce’

 In simplest terms, an email that can’t be successfully delivered and is sent back to SFMC by the ISP is said to have bounced.
 A subscriber or recipient is also marked as ‘bounced’ when their receiving email server rejects an email sent from SFMC.
 ISPs send messages back to SFMC explaining why the email bounced.
 Analyzing these responses can help the email marketer understand root causes so they can find ways to fix the underlying problems.

 Bounce rate is a metric that refers to the percentage of total emails sent that could not be delivered to the intended recipients’ inboxes.
-If a recipient’s email server accepts the email, his status remains Active in SFMC, but if it rejects the email, his status changes to Bounced.
+If a recipient’s email server accepts the email, their status remains Active in SFMC, but if it rejects the email, their status changes to Bounced.